ivanskodje/Java-Demos/README.md

 # Java Demos
 These Java demos are mostly for personal use, as I enjoy keeping myself on my toes.
-These will also work as a point of reference for various Java pattern, methodologies and techniques I have used and learned.
+These will also work as a point of reference for various Java pattern, methodologies and techniques I use and implement throughout my own projects.

+C&C are welcome.

 ## Available Java Demos:
- * Java Bridge Pattern - Example 1
- * Java Bridge Pattern - Example 2
+ * 3 Bridge Design Pattern Examples

 ## License
 GPLv3 License